NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Geodesy/README.md

 ## Introduction

-Welcome to **NetFabric.Numerics.Geography** – a library tailored for precise geography calculations in C# with a focus on strong typing.
+Welcome to **NetFabric.Numerics.Geodesy** – a library tailored for precise geography calculations in C# with a focus on strong typing.

 ## Getting Started

-To make the most of **NetFabric.Numerics.Geography**, ensure you're operating within a compatible .NET 7 or higher environment.
+To make the most of **NetFabric.Numerics.Geodesy**, ensure you're operating within a compatible .NET 7 or higher environment.
 Once ready, explore the world of geography with strong typing.

-### Strongly-Typed Geography Coordinates
+### Strongly-Typed Geodesy Coordinates

-**NetFabric.Numerics.Geography** distinguishes itself with a **strongly-typed** approach to geography coordinates.
+**NetFabric.Numerics.Geodesy** distinguishes itself with a **strongly-typed** approach to geography coordinates.
 It covers various datums, including WGS84, NAD83, and more, providing accuracy through strong typing:

 ```csharp
 var wgs84Point = new Point<WGS84, Degrees, double>(new(0.0), new(0.0));                 // LatLon point using WGS84 datum